V-61 (bull): Background and early career

-PRCA
+RCA

-For his debut in the Professional Rodeo Cowboys Association (PRCA), in 1969, at the National Finals Rodeo (NFR), every bucking bull was bucked two times, except V-61, who was bucked three times.
+For his debut in the RCA in 1969, at the National Finals Rodeo (NFR), every bucking bull was bucked two times, except V-61, who was bucked three times.
 He bucked off all three of his riders.

-In 1970, his first full season in the PRCA, he bucked off all 23 riders who drew him that year.
-At the NFR in that year, he was named PRCA Bucking Bull of the NFR.
+In 1970, his first full season in the RCA, he bucked off all 23 riders who drew him that year.
+At the NFR in that year, he was named RCA Bull of the NFR.
+Bud Yale of Fort Worth, Texas, who always tied the flank strap on the bull, related that V-61 always left the chutes quickly.
+"He would sense when the gate was about to open and would draw up and get ready to make that big jump out."
+Yale said.
+"When the gate opened, he'd bale out of there and kick like you wouldn't believe."

 He bucked off three riders in the finals that year.
 He bucked off Bobby Berger, Sandy Kirby, and bucked off and severely injured Dicky Cox, who had to spend several days in the hospital.
 The bull gained such a reputation that Life Magazine featured him in the same issue when Muhammed Ali appeared on the cover.
 Life traveled to Cheyenne Frontier Days especially for the story.
 The feature appeared in the October 23, 1970, issue of the magazine.

-In early 1971, in San Angelo, Texas, World Bull Riding Champion Freckles Brown drew V-61.
+In early 1971, in San Angelo, Texas, RCA world champion bull rider Freckles Brown drew V-61.
 At the time, Brown was 50 years old.
 Minick was concerned about the match because of Brown's age and because V-61 bucked so hard.
 However, his fears were allayed when the bull left the chute "like a milk cow" and dumped Brown in about six seconds by dropping a shoulder.

 In 1971, at Cheyenne Frontier Days, in Cheyenne, Wyoming, Rodney Nelson was competing at amateur bronc riding.
 He stayed to watch the bull riding because multiple hall of famer Myrtis Dightman had drawn V-61.
 Dightman had said he would be able to ride the bull, but Minick was skeptical.
 While Minick watched Dightman prepare in the chute, he said, "I watched him pull his rope tight, then he let the rope off a little, then he pulled it tight again.
 When the chute opened Dightman went off the bull in a very few seconds."
 Nelson related that V-61 jumped out of the chute with Dightman on top and dispatched him in a couple jumps that even a horse might have trouble matching.